MatteoGuadrini/nosqlapi/README.md

 Executing a _batch_ operation with position and keyword arguments.

+> Each database type may contain unique method names for the database type itself.
+For example, in the abstract class `nosqlapi.docdb.DocumentConnection` there is the `copy_database` method which is not present in the other types.
+These characteristics distinguish the substantial differences between the four databases.

 ## nosqlapi package

 The package _nosqlapi_ is a collection of interface and utility class and functions for build your own NOSQL python package.